-The Residential market
+Residential market

-The total number of dwellings in Poland as at the end of 2022 was over 15.6 million (source: GUS).
+The total number of dwellings in Poland as at the end of 2020 was over 15.0 million (source: GUS).

-According to the Deloitte "Property Index" report published in August 2023, the number of dwellings per 1,000 citizens in Poland reached 413 in 2022.
-Even though this number has been gradually improving, it is still much lower than an average of 473 in countries selected by Deloitte and one of the lowest in Europe.
+According to the Deloitte "Property Index" report published in July 2021, the number of dwellings per 1,000 citizens in Poland reached 393 in 2020.
+Even though this number has been gradually improving, it is still much lower than an average of 463 in countries selected by Deloitte and one of the lowest in Europe.
 This indicates that Polish residential property market still has a considerable development potential.

-Source: Deloitte Property Index 2023
+Source: Deloitte Property Index 2021

-The availability of sufficient space in the dwelling is an important element of the quality of housing conditions.
-One of the indicators that are used to describe space problems is the overcrowding rate, which assesses the proportion of people living in an overcrowded dwelling, as defined by the number of rooms available to the household, the household's size, as well as its members' ages and family situation.
-As at the end of 2022, Poland's overcrowding rate was 35.8 percent, down by 11.7 percentage points since 2010.
-The overcrowding rate is one of the highest in the EU, where the average overcrowding rate as of 2022 was 16.8 per cent.
+One major element of the quality of housing conditions is the availability of sufficient space in the dwelling.
+The indicator that is used to describe space problems is the overcrowding rate, which assesses the proportion of people living in an overcrowded dwelling, as defined by the number of rooms available to the household, the household's size, as well as its members' ages and family situation.
+As at the end of 2020, Poland's overcrowding rate was 36.9 per cent., down by 10.6 percentage points since 2010.
+The overcrowding rate is one of the highest in the EU, where the average overcrowding rate as of 2020 was 17.8 per cent.
 The Bank believes that the high overcrowding rate is one of the principal factors for increasing demand for new houses and apartments and, as a consequence, increasing demand for residential loans.